jpgmafia/My-Projects/README.md

 # My-Projects
 > This is a repository for the projects I've worked on for Udacity's Data Analysis Nanodegree.
--   The first folder includes 'Exploring US BikeShare Data'.
+-   The first folder includes *Exploring US BikeShare Data*.